uimini/docs/docs/docs/colors.md

 How to change colors platte:

 1. Change from `/src/theme/dark-theme.scss` (rebuild is required);
-2. Or change it by own css file or tag (without any builds) For example:
+2. Or change it by own css file or tag (without any builds).
+For example:

 ```html
 <html class="ui-html" lang="en">